 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

-The Artistic Discovery Contest is open to all high school students in the District.
-The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol.
+The Congressional Art Competition is open to all high school students in the District.
+The over-all winner of our district's competition will be displayed for one year in the U.S. Capitol, and the remainder of the top 10 submissions will be displayed in the District Office.
+Artwork will hang at the Capitol for the duration of the exhibit, so students should only submit artwork they will not need for other purposes.
 The exhibit in Washington will also include artwork from other contest winners nation-wide.

 Accepted mediums for the two-dimensional artwork are as follows: